MANSFIELD, Ohio — Editor's note: Video in the player above was originally published on Halloween 2017.

 Do you believe in ghosts?

-When it comes to creepy, Northeast Ohio is filled with freaky places that many people believe are inhabited by spirits.
+When it comes to paranormal activity and haunted happenings, Northeast Ohio is filled with plenty of freaky places that many people believe are inhabited by spirits.

 Are you brave enough?